Understanding Dairy Intolerance in the UK: A Comprehensive Guide

 - Access to qualified dietitians for personalised meal planning

-These resources are designed to ensure that individuals can confidently navigate their new dietary choices, helping them maintain health and well-being following testing.
+These resources are designed to help individuals confidently navigate their new dietary choices, supporting their health and well-being after testing.
 Engaging with available support options can significantly enhance the management of dairy intolerance and promote long-term health benefits.

 What Does Local Research Indicate About Dairy Intolerance Prevalence?